-International Forest Day is celebrated on 21st March every year.
-The purpose of this day is to develop awareness among people about the importance of forests and trees outside the forest for the current and upcoming future generations.
+We celebrate International Forest Day on 21st March every year.
+This day develops awareness among people about the importance of forests and trees outside the forest for the current and upcoming future generations.

-Forests are regulating climate of our planet by absorbing Carbon dioxide and providing fresh Oxygen.
+Forests are regulating the climate of our planet by absorbing Carbon dioxide and providing fresh Oxygen.

 From oxygen we inhale to a piece of tissue paper we use, trees are playing a very important role in our daily lives.